mcpjungle/MCPJungle/README.md

 ### Creating a Tool Group
 You can create a new tool group by providing a JSON configuration file to the `create group` command.

+You must specify a unique `name` for the group and a list of `included_tools` that you want to expose via its MCP proxy.

 Here is an example of a tool group configuration file (`claude-tools-group.json`):
 ```json
 {